sis-cmdb/sis-api/README.md

     "type" : "ldap",
-    "url" : "<url of the LDAP endpoint>", "user_domain" : "<the user domain to authenticate against>", "email_domain" : "<the domain to append as the email address for the user>" }
+    "url" : "<url of the LDAP endpoint>", "user_domain" : "<the user domain to authenticate against>", "email_domain" : "<the domain to append as the email address for the user>", "client_opts" " {
+        "option_1" : "option_1_value",
+        // etc.  These are options used when creating the [ldapjs client](http://ldapjs.org/client.html) }
+}

 ```

 As an example, with the following config: